 - Post-surgical infection

-Despite all the measures to control it, infection occurs in some open fractures and closed fractures.
+Despite all the measures to control it, infection occurs.
 The incidence is higher in patients with extensive soft tissue injury.

-The first goal of the treatment is to prevent the infection. however, if an infection develops it should be closed.
+The first goal of the treatment is to prevent the infection.
+However, if an infection develops it should be controlled.

 Uncontrolled infection can lead to septic arthritis and osteomyelitis.

-Delayed and Nonunion may be managed conservatively by putting a load on the bone as by weight bearing in case of lower limbs, bone stimulation by pulsed ultrasonic or electromagnetic or drug treatment with particularly in patients with osteoporosis.
+Delayed and Nonunion may be managed conservatively by putting a load on the bone as by weight-bearing in case of lower limbs, bone stimulation by pulsed ultrasonic or electromagnetic or drug treatment, particularly in patients with osteoporosis.

-Most of the patients though require surgery includes fixation and bone grafting or bone graft substitutes.
+Most of the patients require surgery including fixation and bone grafting or bone graft substitutes.

 Myositis ossificans

-Myositis ossificans involves calcifications and bony mass formationop within the muscle and can occur as a complication of fractures, especially in supracondylar fractures of the humerus.
+Myositis ossificans involves calcifications and bony mass formation within the muscle and can occur as a complication of fractures, especially in supracondylar fractures of the humerus.
 Rest, NSAIDs may be helpful.

 Complex Regional Pain Syndrome